polvoazul/notes/Left Right.md

 ### Coalitions

 Now, if you want to enact policies you need to make people care for your issue.
 One way to do that is to form coalitions.
 Say, you will colude with someone if that increases your utility.
-To do that you must increase popular support for issues you like or even manage to enact them.
+To do that you must increase popular support for issues you like.

 Lets define a coalition as a set of people $C$ such that